Timothy Woods

 budget for lamb

-If you're looking for a good provider of American-raised lamb, I recommend you check out ButcherBox’s meat selection.
+I personally enjoy lamb as a treat, but for cost-effectiveness, consider other options.
+If you're seeking quality American-raised lamb, I recommend you check out ButcherBox’s meat selection.

 4. Chicken

-You can find both whole chickens as well as bone-in and boneless chicken breast and fresh chicken broth for cooking at Porter Road.
+You can find whole chickens, bone-in and boneless chicken breasts, and fresh chicken broth for cooking at Porter Road.

 Recommended Article: How to Thaw Chicken Wings